Stan Jordan

-Stan Jordan (born September 24, 1937) is an American entrepreneur and politician who served as a School Board Member for the Duval County School Board from 1984 to 2000 and then served as a State Representative for the Florida House of Representatives 17th District from 2000 to 2008.
+Stan Jordan (born September 24, 1937) is an American educator, military officer, businessman, and politician who served as a State Representative for the 17th District of the Florida House of Representatives from 2000 to 2008.
 He is a member of the Republican Party.
-Jordan retired from the legislature when his term ended on November 3, 2008 and continued to serve one last term as a School Board Member for the Duval County School Board from 2008 to 2009.
+Jordan had served on the Duval County School Board from 1984 to 2000, and served one last term as a school board member from 2008 to 2009.

-Education and career
+Education and early career

-Jordan was born in Jacksonville, and earned his BA at Jacksonville University in 1960 and later received his MA in 1967.
+Reppard Stanley Jordan was born in Jacksonville, Florida and earned his BA at Jacksonville University in 1960 and his MA in 1967.
+He also attended the Command and General Staff College and the National Defense University.

-He is an entrepreneur and was a local official before being elected to the state legislature.
-Jordan served as the Chairman and as a Board Member of the Duval County School Board from 1984 to 2000 and in the Florida House of Representatives from 2000 to 2008.
-Upon leaving the state legislature, Jordan was re-elected to the Duval County School Board in 2008 and served for one term.
+Jordan began his career in education as a classroom teacher.
+He later became a principal, and finally, served as a board member of the Duval County School Board from 1984-88, as Chairman of the Board from 1989-98, and as a board member from 1991-2000 and, again for the 2008-2009 term."

 Military service

-Jordan enlisted in the United States Army as a young man and worked to earn a commission as an officer in the United States Army.
-After a few years, he was selected to attend Officer Candidate School (OCS) at Fort Benning, GA.
-Jordan was commissioned as a Second Lieutenant (O1) on 22 May 1961 upon graduating from Officer Candidate School class NR 1-61.
+Jordan enlisted in the United States Army as a young man and worked to earn a commission as an officer.
+He was selected to attend Officer Candidate School (OCS) at Fort Benning, GA and commissioned as a Second Lieutenant (O1) on 22 May 1961 upon graduating from Officer Candidate School class NR 1-61.

+In 2005, Jordan spearheaded the effort to pay tribute to World War Two veterans during the pre-game ceremonies of Super Bowl XXXIX in Jacksonville.

+Most of Jordan's military service was in the reserves as he pursued his careers in education, business, and politics.

-Jordan retired as a Colonel (O6) after 39 years of service in the Armed Forces.
+In Jordan retired as a colonel after 39 years of service in the Armed Forces.
+He was inducted into the Florida Veterans Hall of Fame in 2021.

+Business career

+Jordan is the president and CEO of the Sterling Company of Florida, which makes truck bedliners and accessories, and is co-owner of the Beach Diner restaurant chain, with locations in Fernandina Beach, Atlantic Beach, Ponte Vedra, and Mandarin.

+Political career

+Jordan first held elective office as a member of the Duval County School Board for 16 years, including 3 years as chairman.

+In 2000, he was elected to the Florida House of Representatives from the 17th district.
+He was reelected three times, and, due to Florida's term limits, retired from the legislature when his fourth term ended on November 3, 2008.

 Personal life

-Jordan is the President and CEO of the Sterling Company of Florida and co-owner of the Beach Diner chain.
+Jordan married Shirley Hodges in 1960.
+After a long and mutually supportive marriage, she died in 2010.
+They had two daughters and four grandchildren.
+In 2018, he married Bonita Gorham.

+Jordan has been a long-time member of the First Baptist Church of Jacksonville.